nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * 2a.
 CAP5BUDDY detects that the module index is invalid.

+    * 2a1.
+CAP5BUDDY displays an error message and informs the user of the invalid module index.

+    Use case ends.

-  * 2b.CAP5BUDDY detects that the provided zoom link details are invalid.
+  * 2b.
+CAP5BUDDY detects that the provided zoom link details are invalid.

-  *
+    * 2b1.
+CAP5BUDDY displays an error message and informs the user of the invalid zoom link.

+    Use case ends.

+  * 2c.
+CAP5BUDDY detects that the provided zoom link already exists in the module.

+    * 2c1.
+CAP5BUDDY displays an error message and informs the user that a duplicate zoom link exists.

+     Use case ends.

 **Use case: Delete zoom link from module**